-We are a high-performing, academic school, with a proven record of success at GCSE, A-Level and University entrance.
-As our 'Value Added' scores make unambiguously clear, this is a consequence not just of having bright young people here but of outstanding teaching and, just as importantly, a supportive and productive atmosphere, based on three core elements: curiosity, confidence and kindness.
-These three qualities permeate all that we do and are key to understanding the College; staff and pupils embody them and promote them at all times.
-We foster curiosity in the classroom but also beyond in our many co-curricular activities, whether it be sport, music, drama, debating, or trips locally and nationally.
+As our 'Value Added' scores clearly demonstrate, this success is a consequence not just of nurturing bright young people but of outstanding teaching and learning.
+We have an excellent teaching faculty and a pupil body who are unwaveringly curious, kind and confident.

+Our three core values permeate all that we do and are key to understanding the College; staff and pupils embody them and always promote them.
+We foster curiosity in the classroom but also beyond in our many co-curricular activities, whether it be sport, music, drama, debating, or trips locally, nationally, and now (hopefully) internationally.

-The curriculum and co-curriculum together ensure our pupils become rounded human beings who have confidence, not arrogance, and they are genuinely kind people whose company is always uplifting.
-I realise these are grand claims, but I invite you to talk to our pupils and staff yourselves, at which point I am convinced you will see what I mean.
+The curriculum and co-curriculum together ensure our pupils become rounded human beings who have the right sort of confidence: they are engaging, polite and genuinely excellent company.
+I invite you to talk to our pupils and staff yourselves, at which point I am convinced you will experience the Brightonian spirit which is hard to capture in words.

 I hope you will take your application further and I wish you every success in your GCSE examinations.
+I very much look forward to welcoming you in person.